cchdo/exchange/docs/bottle.rst

 * :ref:`SAMPNO`

 .. versionchanged:: 1.3
-  Since :ref:`BTLNBR` as a being a valid identifier for samples.
+  Removed :ref:`BTLNBR` as a being a valid identifier for samples.

 Unique Line Identification Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^